libremesh/shared-state-async/README.md

 > mkdir build && cd build
 > cmake .. -DCMAKE_BUILD_TYPE=[Debug | Coverage | Release]
 > make

+For testing, first start the main executable and then run the python test script in another console

 > ./main         # Runs the main executable
 > python3 ../tests/python-testclient/pythonTcpClient.py #runs a sample python client

+For unit testing folow this instructions

 > make test      # Makes and runs the tests.
 > make coverage  # Makes and runs the tests, then Generates a coverage report. (requires "cmake .. -DCMAKE_BUILD_TYPE=Coverage")
 > make doc       # Generate html documentation.